barryclark/jekyll-now/_posts/2014-01-02-introducing-maid.md

 ---
 layout: post
 title: Introducing Maid
-summary: A beautifully simple, content-driven theme for Jekyll.
+summary: A beautifully simple, content-driven theme for Jekyll, based on Poole and Lanyon
+category: Catch All
 ---

-Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
+Maid is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.

 ### Built on Poole